shanekhw/shanekhw.github.io/projects.md

 Once SAW lands at a designated place, the payload sensor can begin collecting its data.
 Its service life can be extended indefinitely by integrating solar cells as a multi-functional wing structure.
 As the solar cells' structure only allow them to be sliced in a specific way, an optimization is performed to find the best place to slice the solar cell, forming the main wing and the flap.
 More details can be found in -

-[Design optimization of flap configuration in samara autorotating wing with multi-functional aerodynamic structure](https://doi.org/10.1109/AIM.2019.8868777) in _IEEE International Conference on Advanced Intelligent Mechatronics 2017_.
+[Design optimization of flap configuration in samara autorotating wing with multi-functional aerodynamic structure](https://doi.org/10.1109/AIM.2019.8868777) in _IEEE International Conference on Advanced Intelligent Mechatronics 2019_.

+### 4. A flaple

-### 4. Optimized Glide Slope and Diving Mode
+### 5. Optimized Glide Slope and Diving Mode

 ![GlideSlope](https://www.dropbox.com/s/0rph0w03cdo3wlp/GlideSlope.png?raw=1)